Located at the foothills of the Alps, Salzburg offers its visitors beautiful day trips that are just a quick ride away from the city.

 10

-The historic town center is filled with charming Rococo buildings, including town halls, a church, and a royal palace.
+The historic town center of Berchtesgaden is filled with charming Rococo buildings, including town halls, a church, and a royal palace.

 This folk-oriented variation of trompe-l’œil from the Baroque period is especially popular in Upper Bavaria (where Berchtesgaden is) and in Tyrol.